 How to get to Boise

 Boise is the capital of Idaho and is connected by interstate highway 184, long distant buses, trains and planes all bringing people daily to the city.
 This makes Boise Idaho one of the best family travel destinations in the US.

-- If your flights have a long stopover, or you just want to relax before your trip you should consider getting a lounge pass with Priority Pass.
-Priority Pass have access to airport lounges all over the world.
+- If your flights have a long stopover, or you just want to relax before your trip you should consider getting a lounge pass with a Priority Pass.
+Priority Pass has access to airport lounges all over the world.
 Search now for your lounge pass

 - Boise is connected to many cities directly by train.
 You can travel from Washinton, Chicago, Seattle and more straight to the capital of Idaho with ease.
 Train travel with teens is a great way to add more US family travel destinations.
 Search Omio for trains to Boise